T

 • Stay hydrated by drinking plenty of bottled water.

-• Be open to trying street food, but choose vendors wisely.
+• Be open to trying street food, but choose vendors that look clean and busy.

 Packing highlights